opeyemitechpro/my-projects/docs/devops_projects/10micro.md

         - [x] Lines `9-24` contain environment variables.
 Replace the values according to your Jenkins server configuration

-    ??? info "How This Jenkins Pipeline Script Works"
+    ??? note "How This Jenkins Pipeline Script Works"

         Below is a breif description of how this jenkins CI pipeline script works